pulibrary/tigerdata-app/docs/aterm_101.md

 # Aterm
 Aterm is the MediaFlux's command line.
 This is a Java application that you run from your terminal and it allows you to execute commands against a MediaFlux server.
 You can query for information about assets, create new assets, and update their metadata and content.

-In a standard MediaFlux installation you can download Aterm directly as follows:
+If you check out the `tiger-data-app` code, aterm.jar is at the top level of the project.
+However, if you need to re-download it, in a standard MediaFlux installation you can download Aterm directly as follows:

 ```
 $ curl -OL http://mediaflux-server-url/mflux/aterm.jar
 ```

-Once you have downloaded the `aterm.jar` file to you run it from your terminal as follows:
+Run it from your terminal as follows:

 ```
 $ java -jar aterm.jar